Thailand Symposium 2018

 Vice Chairman, National Broadcasting and Telecommunications Commission of Thailand

-As with all IIC events, there will be plenty of time for delegates to meet colleagues informally during breaks in the meeting.
+As with all IIC events, there was plenty of time for delegates to meet colleagues informally during breaks in the meeting.